kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 3.1.6 =
+* Adds filters for making "Make Sticky" quick edit form field available for any post type.
+* Adds filter for customizing the "Make Sticky" label text.

 = 3.1.5 =
 * Removes link item in dropdown from non-page hierarchical post types, replaces with filterable boolean
 * Enhances modal UI when deleting an item